-Here are my secrets for sous vide BBQ success:
+Here are my secrets for BBQ sous vide and smoker success:

-- Sous vide temp depends on what you're cooking but a good general rule of thumb for tougher bbq meats (brisket, beef ribs, short ribs, etc) - 132°F-165°F for 24 – 48 hours depending on the texture you want your meat to be like.
+- Sous vide temp depends on what you're cooking, but a general rule of thumb for tougher bbq meats (brisket, beef ribs, short ribs, etc) is 132°F to 165°F for 24 – 48 hours depending on the meat texture you desire.

-- For more smoke, better crust, ice bath, then chill, so you can smoke again back to SV bath temp, you can season again before this step too if you want.
+- For more smoke and a better crust, ice bath, then chill, so you can smoke again back to SV bath temp.
+You can season again before this step too if you want.

 If you want to check out one of my favorite sous vide BBQ recipes, head to this recipe to serve up my homemade sous vide pastrami!